 Rome has a lot of hidden gems but only a handful of them can compare to the ancient Mithraeums and their underground well-preserved chambers located in stairwell non-descript buildings.
 Today, it’s a better time than ever to discover the remnants of this ancient cult that we know very little of.
 One thing we do know, however, is that no other city has as many Mithraeum as Rome and in this post, we’ll cover all of the Rome Mithraeumin temples and share some information about them.

 Mithraeum is a temple erected by worshippers of Mithras, a mysterious Roman religion inspired by the Zoroastrian divinity Mithra.
 The religion was popular between the 1st and 4th century CE and it vanished around the time Christianity emerged.
 A reason for this might be the fact that the two religions were rather similar; one of the rare things we know about Mithraism is that Mithras was seen as a god who saved his people by shedding eternal blood (sounds familiar?).

 The temples were small and could hold around 30-40 people and serve as a place of intimate worship.
 This cult was open only to initiates and their rituals remain a mystery to this day.
 During its heydays, it’s assumed that there were over 700 Mithraeums in Rome alone.
-However, today, we know of only 52 Mithraeum temples in Europe that are open to the public and seven of them are located in Rome.
+However, today, we know of only 52 Mithraeum temples in Europe that are open to the public and seven of them are located in Rome and its surroundings.